 It also means that as we move farther and farther from the center—i.e. the hero or the icon who settles norms of ideal behavior—there comes a point at which we become “free radicals” who have no aim or purpose in life.
 Without a center that holds us together, we roam the material world aimlessly, looking for that hero whom we can follow, because by following that hero, our life too would become meaningful and not purposeless.

 The Strength and Longevity of Societies

 Conversely, those aiming to build a new society must aspire to create new role models and icons.
 A society cannot be organized simply by the strength of power, wealth, renunciation, and beauty—the other qualities which also pervade the world (and which we often consider to be the main ingredients of success).
 Rather, we require the quality of heroism or leadership, by which a center is created.
 This heroism or leadership is the idea of goodness or morality which creates the trust in society.
-Leaders are those that people can trust; society disintegrates when it loses the trust in its leadership.
+Leaders are those that most people can trust; society disintegrates when it loses the trust in its leadership.

 The modern world of democracy is built on the rejection of the Divine Rights of the Kings.
-The idea is that nobody is a leader by default, and leaders will automatically emerge from society.
+The basic premise is that nobody is a leader by default, and leaders will automatically emerge from society.
 This is not a bad idea, except that society must stress the creation of moral leadership for setting the examples that other people can follow.
 If the leaders become corrupt, the people will lose faith in their leadership and seek other leaders.
 The old leaders can survive for some time based on the strength of wealth, power, renunciation, or beauty, but they cannot survive for long without goodness.